What is a DAG? Directed Acyclic Graphs

 It is a linear structure of nodes, the blocks, and edges, the references, that have a direction and no cyclic relationships.

 The innovation introduced with Bitcoin and blockchain technology was achieving consensus and Sybil-resistance in a decentralized environment.

 This innovation can be applied to different, more sophisticated data structures as well.

 “Both Blockchains and DAGs are digital ledgers.
 Both may be distributed.
 Both may be decentralized.
 Both may have token-economic incentive-mechanisms.
 They are both subject to immutability attributes as defined by their networks/communities.
 And finally each network is comprised by its constituents, including users, devs, miners, and other stakeholders” - Bunny Hernandez

 There are two different ways to set up a DAG to be used for a cryptocurrency.

 The nodes can comprise of individual transactions, or they can be blocks containing a number of transactions.
 The first notable DAG protocol was IOTA’s Tangle.

 In Tangle, each node is made up of a transaction.
 Each transaction references two prior transactions and has a small Proof-of-Work attached to it.

-Horizen is considering the use of a Block-DAG protocol in cooperation with IOHK.
+Horizen is evaluating the use of a Block-DAG protocol.